eyre-rs/eyre/README.md

 ## Custom Contexts

-The heart of this crate is it's ability to swap out the Context type to change what information is carried alongside errors and how the end report is formatted.
+The heart of this crate is its ability to swap out the Context type to change what information is carried alongside errors and how the end report is formatted.
 This crate is meant to be used alongside companion crates that customize its behavior.
 Below is a list of known custom context crates and